Instructions for Authors

 Publication Charge

-Publication fee (300,000 Korean won) will be charged for the articles that acknowledge funding sources and for the articles went through rapid review processing (RRP).
-When articles that went through RRP have funding sources acknowledgement, additional fee (300,000 Korean won) will be charged (totally 600,000 Korean won).
-No publication fee will be charged for publication in other cases.
+Publication fee will be charged for the articles that acknowledge funding sources and for the articles went through “Express Review Processing (ERP)”.
+When articles that went through ERP have funding sources acknowledgement, additional fee will be charged.
+No publication fee will be charged for publication in other cases (i.e., no funding acknowledgement).